QuinStreet: History

 QuinStreet was formed in 1999 by Doug Valenti (chairman and CEO).
 Bronwyn Syiek, another founding team member, was president and COO.
 The company was first profitable in 2002 with revenues of $13 million; by April 2009, QuinStreet reported $300 million in annual revenues and approximately 450 employees.

 QuinStreet Inc. acquired U.S. Citizens for Fair Credit Card Terms, Inc, which operated the CardRatings.com website in August 2008 for an initial cash payment of $10.4 million.

 In the beginning of August 2009, QuinStreet Inc. used some of its cash reserves to acquire the Internet.com division of WebMediaBrands Inc. for $18 million.

 In September 2009, QuinStreet purchased Insure.com for $16 million.
 The company's other financial-services properties include MoneyRates.com, Get Rich Slowly, ConsumerismCommentary.com and HSH.com.

 An initial public offering on February 11, 2010, raised $150 million, with the shares listed on Nasdaq under the symbol QNST.

 In September 2011, QuinStreet acquired the IT Business Edge (ITBE) network of web publications.

 In June 2012, the company was under investigation by the Attorneys General's offices of 15 separate US states, led by the Attorney General of Kentucky, Jack Conway.
 The company was accused of targeting military veterans with deceptive recruiting practices for its for-profit school clients.
 The company agreed to pay a $2.5 million fine and relinquish the website GIBill.com.

 In February 2012, the company acquired the media assets of Ziff Davis "Enterprise", which included eWeek.com, CIOInsight.com, Baseline.com, ChannelInsider.com and WebBuyersGuide.com, and others.

 In 2018, the company acquired AmOne, an online marketing company.
 In 2019, Quinstreet acquired CloudControlMedia, LLC and MyBankTracker.com, LLC.

 In 2020, QuinStreet sold its B2B tech publications to TechnologyAdvice.
 QuinStreet divested their education media, client and campaign assets on August 31, 2020.

+In July 2020, QuinStreet acquired Modernize, a home improvement performance marketing company, with Modernize Home Services becoming QuinStreet's flagship brand in home services.

+In January 2026, QuinStreet closed its acquisition of SIREN GROUP AG, doing business as HomeBuddy, for terms including $115 million in cash at closing and $75 million in post-closing payments over four years.

+By 2026, QuinStreet was operating Pond, a consumer-facing insurance product hosted at askpond.com that allows users to compare insurance rates, receive savings alerts, and organize coverage and cost information.